nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 * Other major contributions:
     * Updating of documentation
     * Updating of test cases to improve the coverage
-    * highlight of task after add and edit command
+    * Highlight of task after add and edit command
 * Aspects responsible for:
     * Code quality
     * Ensuring project deliverables are done on time and in the right format